dd9jn/rfc4880bis/crypto-refresh.md

 The format of an Armor Header is that of a key-value pair.
 A colon (`:` 0x38) and a single space (0x20) separate the key and value.
-OpenPGP should consider improperly formatted Armor Headers to be corruption of the ASCII Armor.
+OpenPGP may consider improperly formatted Armor Headers to be corruption of the ASCII Armor, but SHOULD make an effort to recover.
 Unknown keys should be reported to the user, but OpenPGP should continue to process the message.

 Note that some transport methods are sensitive to line length.